ChallengeSY/nebunoid/editor.md

 When a ball causes damage to a boss, the damage the boss receives is controlled by the speed.
 Faster balls deal more damage per hit.

 ### Campaign editing controls
+The editor uses mouse and keyboard to carry out its functionality.
+Several controls can be easily edited by tapping on a given control when highlighted.

 #### Keyboard controls
 * Ctrl+L: Loads a campaign folder, or creates a new one if it does not exist